EgosOwn/onionr/docs/whitepaper.md

 ### Node Profiling

 To mitigate maliciously slow or unreliable nodes, Onionr builds a profile on nodes it connects to.
-Nodes are assigned a score, which raises based on the amount of successful block transfers, speed, and reliability of a node, and reduces the score based on how unreliable a node is.
+Nodes are assigned a score, which raises based on the number of successful block transfers, speed, and reliability of a node, and reduces the score based on how unreliable a node is.
 If a node is unreachable for over 24 hours after contact, it is forgotten.
-Onionr can also prioritize connection to 'friend' nodes.
+Onionr can also prioritize connections to 'friend' nodes.

 ## Block Format